Privacy Policy

 To whom might it be disclosed?

 Generally, Group members, including IPG FM, will only disclose your personal information for the purposes of providing financial products and services to you.
 As Group members may outsource investment management and administrative services to IPGH under an Investment Management Deed, your personal information will be disclosed to related entities within the IPG Group.
 Personal information will also be disclosed to external third parties, where necessary to provide you with our financial products and services.
 These third parties may include government departments, regulatory authorities and law enforcement bodies, our auditors, insurers, banks, custodians, solicitors.
 It also extends to third-party IT services and administrators who assist us in the daily management of business operations, including managing client data.
-These groups adhere to safeguarding personal information under the terms of a services agreement with us and / operate in accordance with their privacy policies.
+These

 How is it collected?

-We may also collect information from you when you use our website or the IP Generation Investor Portal (investor Portal).
+We may also collect information from you when you use our website or the IP Generation Investor Portal (Investor Portal).

 Investor Portal